History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: An authentic Egyptian obelisk.

-That journey to Britain is perhaps as interesting as the Needle itself; the obelisk was encased in a specially built cage, with a rudder and keel, sail, and wheel, manned by a captain and five crewmen, and towed like a pontoon behind a ship called Olga.
+That journey to Britain is perhaps as interesting as the Needle itself; the obelisk was encased in a specially built tubular cage, with a rudder and keel, sail, and wheel, manned by a captain and five crewmen, and towed like a pontoon behind a ship called Olga.
+The peculiar cylinder looked like an elongated cigar or a very early precursor of a submarine.
+The cylinder was given the name Cleopatra as if it were an ordinary ship.

-Cleopatra's Needle is approximately 68 feet high and weighs 180 tons.
-It was made around 1450 BCE by order of Pharoah Tutmos III, from granite quarried near Aswan.
+Cleopatra's Needle is a granite obelisk standing approximately 68 feet high and weighing 180 tons.
+It was made around 1450 BCE by order of Pharoah Tutmos III, from stone quarried near Aswan.

 It should be noted that the Needle has nothing to do with Cleopatra; it was as much as 1400 years old before Cleopatra was born.